distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 - The derivation divides by the probability of the unobserved branch.
 Extreme probabilities therefore magnify errors even when the higher-probability conditional price is used.
 - The event, spot, and conditional markets need enough liquidity and cross-market arbitrage to keep their prices consistent.
 - A cash-settled implementation needs explicit payout bounds and a rule for any aggregate shortfall.

+## A two-instrument anchored alternative

+Another approach keeps the original two outcome instruments and anchors part of their terminal spread to a realised payoff.
+Fix `anchor_probability` from an independent event market at a defined snapshot.
+The anchor pays `spot / anchor_probability` after YES and `-spot / (1-anchor_probability)` after NO, giving it an expected value of `price_yes - price_no` at that snapshot.
+This extends the inverse-probability scaling used in [Securities Based Decision Markets](https://arxiv.org/abs/2103.10011); the paper does not propose this impact-futures design.

+Set the terminal YES-minus-NO spread to:

+`(1-anchor_weight) · impact_TWAP + anchor_weight · realised_anchor`.

+Under simple no-arbitrage pricing, any positive `anchor_weight` makes the conditional spread the unique fixed point, so no third instrument is required.

+The anchor reintroduces outcome risk and requires a manipulation-resistant probability snapshot.
+A larger weight reduces the influence of the self-referential TWAP and corrects mispricing more strongly, but increases payoff variance, collateral requirements, and incentives to manipulate the anchor inputs.
+A smaller weight more closely preserves the original outcome-independent payoff but provides a weaker practical anchor.
+Because inverse-probability payouts become large near 0% or 100%, this approach is most plausible away from extreme probabilities.

 ## Does this apply to futarchy or only event-conditional markets?